MartinBubenheimer/powerbi-solutions/export-code-to-excel/readme.md

 3. Choose to use credentials of the current Windows user and confirm.
 4. Wait for data refresh to finish.
 Progress is indicated in the Excel status bar at the bottom of the Excel window.
 5. You can browse the Power BI code on the different Excel sheets.

+For further assitance send your problem description to <martin.bubenheimer@gmx.de>